BabylonJS/CDN/README.md

 # babylonjs.github.io
 CDN repository for babylon.js files

-All files are published under https://cdn.babylonjs.com
+All files are published on https://cdn.babylonjs.com